JoeMarron/formula-1-data-analysis/README.md

 # Formula 1 Machine Learning in R

-Implemented a machine learning model on Formula 1 data to predict race winners.
+Implementation of a machine learning model on Formula 1 data to predict race winners.
 First time using R, as part of the *R for Data Science* module in the MSc Data Science & Financial Technology from University of London.

 ## Summary
 Successful implementation of a deep feed-forward neural network was achieved using R, resulting in successfully predicting race winners for **67%** of races.
 Using K-Fold Cross Validation, I applied a NN model to 3 versions of the dataset, due to the imbalance of classes (only 5% of the rows in data represented a winner) - the standard dataset, an oversampled and undersampled one.
-Suprisingly, the data with no sampling method applied performed the best on average, with the resulting race predictions for the **2021 Formula One World Championship** shown in the table below.
+Suprisingly, the data with no sampling method applied performed the best on average, with the resulting race predictions for the **2021 Formula One World Championship** shown in the table below displaying the most accurately predicted season.

 | Year | Round | Circuit       | Driver Nationality | Driver Age | Actual           | Predicted        |
 | ---- | ----- | ------------- | ------------------ | ---------- | ---------------- | ---------------- |